40843245/GitHub-workflow-tutorial/workflow/tutorial/CH6 -- output parameter of action or job.md

 + it redirects `diff_output<<EOF` out into the buffer of Github-provided special path variable `$GITHUB_OUTPUT`.

+It tells multiple line will be redirected.

-Here, `diff_output` is the one output parameter name of output parameters and it sets to string `EOF`.
+Here, `diff_output` is the one output parameter name of output parameters and its starting delimiter is `EOF`.

++ Then it redirects the uncommitted file changes (stored in variable `$FULL_DIFF`) out into the buffer of Github-provided special path variable `$GITHUB_OUTPUT`.

++ After that, it redirects the end delimiter `EOF` out into the buffer of Github-provided special path variable `$GITHUB_OUTPUT`, finishing writing data to the diff_output parameter.

+Overall, it writes the uncommitted file changes as log message into `diff_output` output parameter.
 </details>